elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 ## Creating a Game Canvas

 Before we can add our game character, we need to create a window where our hero (or heroine) can live.
-We may decide on an alternative approach later, but for now let's use SVG to create our game world.
+Let's start using SVG to create our game world.

 In order to work with Elm's SVG library, we'll need to install the package and import it into our project.

-From the command line, let's switch to the `lib/platform/web/elm` folder and run the following command:
+From the command line, let's switch to the `assets` folder and run the following command:

 ```shell